kalknight/WisBlockEnvironmentalDataloggerFirmware/lib/PortSchema/README.md

 };
 ```

-If one needs to be modified (e.g. the number of bytes, scaling factor, etc.) or a [new sensor added](#new-port-or-sensor-schema-instructions) this needs to be done in the SensorPortSchema.h file.
+To extend or modify (e.g. the number of bytes, scaling factor, etc.) the sensor port schemas or [add anew sensor](#new-port-or-sensor-schema-instructions) this needs to be done in the SensorPortSchema.h file.

 ### New Port or Sensor Schema Instructions